-This program discontinuance review should include findings from the following as needed:
+This plan should include the following as needed:

-- a.
-Qualitative Indicators based on the mission, values, and goals of the instruction and access and equity for students.
-These indicators should include, but are not limited to: - o Balance of the college curriculum; - o Effect on students of discontinuing the program; - Potential for a disproportionate impact on any one group of students; - Quality of the program and how it is received by students, articulating universities, local business and industry, and the community; - transferability; - Replication of programs in the District/surrounding area; - o Interviews with faculty, staff, students and administrators in the affected area and in related instructional areas. - Enrollment management committee discussions - Quantitative indicators must be considered in any discussion of program discontinuance.
+- Qualitative Indicators based on the mission, values, and goals of the instruction and access and equity for students.
+These indicators should include, but are not limited to: - Balance of the college curriculum; - Effect on students of discontinuing the program; - Potential for a disproportion impact on any one group of students; - Quality of the program and how it is received by students, articulating universities, local business and industry, and the community; - Community needs assessment (SCANs report data); - Student employability and/or transferability; - Replication of programs in the District/surrounding area; - Interviews with faculty, staff, students and administrators in the affected area and in related instructional areas. - Quantitative indicators must be considered in any discussion of program viability.
 Any data used as a basis for decision-making must be sound, comprehensive, uniform and reliable.
-Quantitative indicators should include, but are not limited to, the following: - Labor market data - Enrollment and retention trends - Persistence/completion/success of students in the program - Fiscal impact - At least one well-publicized open forum should be held to allow any concerned member of
+Quantitative indicators should include, but are not limited to, the following: - Enrollment and retention trends - Persistence/completion/success of students in the program - Enrollment management committee discussions - Fiscal impact - at least one well-publicized open forum should be held to allow any concerned member of the campus community or of the College's service area the opportunity to voice opinions and express concerns. - CTA and CSEA presidents will make a formal recommendation on the proposal to be sure the proposal abides by all terms of the districts negotiated classified and certificated contracts.

-Approved by CHC Academic Senate: 11.7.18 Approved by Crafton Council 11.13.18

-- the campus community or of the College's service area the opportunity to voice opinions and express concerns. - CTA and CSEA presidents will make a formal recommendation on the proposal to be sure the proposal abides by all terms of the districts negotiated classified and certificated contracts. - In addition, the committee shall consult when necessary with District, regional, and State agencies and institutions overseeing specific types of programs, such as certain vocational programs.
+Approved by CHC Academic Senate: 12.3.14 Approved by Crafton Council 9.22.15 • in addition, the committee shall consult when necessary with District, regional, and State agencies and institutions overseeing specific types of programs, such as certain vocational programs.

-Decisions made through the Program Discontinuance Review Process must be based on a broad and thorough ongoing investigation of factors relating to the benefits of a program for students, for the college, and for the community.
+Decisions made through the Program Viability Process must be based on a broad and thorough ongoing investigation of factors relating to the benefits of a program for students, for the college, and for the community.
 They must, therefore, take into consideration information that goes far beyond simple measures of current student demand or weekly student-contact hours.
 The following general types of information should be gathered as needed and weighed in the process of formulating the Review Committee's recommend:

 - 1. Relation of the program to the college Mission - 2.
 Relation of the program to the Educational Master Plan - 3.
-Recent Program Review or accrediting agency recommendations - Measures of student demand (enrollment, average class size, degrees/certificates, or surveys) - 5.
-Measures of labor-market demand as applicable - 6.
+Recent Program Review or accrediting agency recommendations - 4.
+Measures of student demand (enrollment, average class size, degrees/certificates, or surveys) - 5.
+Measures of labor-market demand (CTE only) - 6.
 Current program effectiveness (FTEF/FTES ratio, success and retention) [not required for program initiation] - 7.
-SLO Assessment Data Advisory Committee Recommendations or other reports (CTE only) - 8.
-Interviews - 9.
-Open Forum Projected impact on overall educational program, students, faculty, college budget, community
+SLO Assessment Data (not required for program initiation) - 8.
+Advisory Committee Recommendations or other reports (CTE only) - 9.
+Interviews [not required for program initiation] - 10.
+Open Forum [not required for program initiation] - 11.
+Projected impact on overall educational program, students, faculty, college budget, community